Birmingham-and-Solihull-ICS/BSOLTheme/CONTRIBUTING.md

 but if you have any recommendations for improvements please feel free to [create an issue](https://github.com/Birmingham-and-Solihull-ICS/BSOLTheme/issues/new).

-For Strategy Unit team members, note that you cannot directly commit to the master branch.
+For BSOL ICB team members, note that you cannot directly commit to the main branch.
 Please create any changes on a separate branch to master.
 Once you are ready, create a pull request to merge your changes back into master.
 Before you create a pull request, ensure that: